codio/site/source/docs/dashboard/classes/class-students.html.md

 From here you can add students to the class by enabling the 'Edit Students' toggle button and then add in new students.

+Use the drop down to show you the list of all Students currently available in your Organisation and select them.

-You can enter the Codio user name or a part of their full name within the `Add a Student` field.
+You can also start typing in the field to enter the Codio user name or a part of their full name and as you type the list will automatically filter for you.

 You can remove students by pressing the `Delete` button next to a student name.